azdavis/millet/docs/tokens.md

 end
 ```

+Contrast with `structure`, which begins a structure declaration.

 ## `infix`

 Cause the given names to be infix operators with the given precedence (or 0 if none is provided), and left associativity.
 Similar to `infixr`.